Scarinci-Hollenbeck/numismatics-catalog/README.md

 - Authentication [Auth0](https://auth0.com/ 'Auth0')

 ## To Do
-* Incorporate Redux to manage Coin list on the admin page
+* Fix page and collection/coin fetch for admin page
 * Create a logo for the top of the site
 * Ship to production host - vercel
 * Add a subdomain through Goddady to point to hosting